dweathe/Pewlett_Hackard_Analysis/README.md

 This analysis will help 'future proof' PH by helping Bobby build an employee database in SQL through use of my engineering, modeling and analysis skills.

 ## Results:
-#  Duplicate entries had to be deleted from the csv file before getting an accurate count.
+^^Duplicate entries had to be deleted from the csv file before getting an accurate count.
 This was done by writing the following code in SQL:
 select distinct on (emp_no) emp_no,
 first_name, last_name, title
 into Unique_retirement_employees